 MSRP | Invoice Price | Destination Fee | Holdback | Dealer Cost

 Toyota Camry Pricing for the LE, SE and Nightshade, XLE, XSE and TRD Trims

 To find the best possible price on a new Toyota Camry, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 How to Calculate The Dealer Cost of a Toyota Camry

 - Example: Base Toyota Camry invoice price + the dealer Invoice price of all the options + destination - Holdback = Total Dealer Cost.

 - What is Holdback?
 A hidden amount that manufacturers give back to a dealer.
 It is a percentage of the MSRP or the Invoice price.

-Note: All Toyota Camry Prices above are approximate amounts.
-Prices are subject to change without notice.
+Note: All Toyota Camry MSRP, invoice and dealer cost dollar figures above are subject to change without notice.

 A note about rebates: Most rebates are subtracted from the "on the road" figure.
 In most cases, you can have the rebate if you are arranging your own financing or you are paying cash.
 If you decide to use the manufacturer’s low interest financing, you do not usually get the rebate.
 Ask your dealer for details.